-Democracy and governance
+Strategic Objective six: Democracy and governance

 Yarra is smart, innovative and sustainable.
 Our decisions and advocacy are built on evidence and meaningful engagement.
-Good governance is at the heart of our
+Good governance is at the heart of our processes and decisionmaking.

-Figure 1 The Yarra 2036 Community Vision has informed the Council Plan 2021-25 and the six Strategic Objectives that represent the Strategic Direction for the next four years
+Figure 1: The Yarra 2036 Community Vision has informed the Council Plan 2021-25 and the six Strategic Objectives that represent the Strategic Direction for the next four years